Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Related Work

-LLMs have been applied to hardware designs in~\cite{llms_fv_rtl,assertllm,assertions_by_llms,verigen}.
-In~\cite{llms_fv_rtl}, an LLM is used to generate \sva (SVA) from RTL code; \cite{assertllm} proposes a framework for capturing functional behavior in SVA from specification files containing waveform and natural language descriptions; \cite{assertions_by_llms} investigate the use of LLMs in generating hardware security assertions; and \cite{verigen} fine-tunes pretrained LLMs to produce syntactically correct \verilog code.
-Yet, none of these works suggests using LLMs to produce proofs for hardware.
+LLMs have been applied to hardware designs in~\cite{llms_fv_rtl,assertllm,assertions_by_llms,verigen,SecV}.
+In~\cite{llms_fv_rtl}, an LLM is used to generate \sva (SVA) from RTL code; \cite{assertllm} propose a framework for capturing functional behavior in SVA from specification files containing waveform and natural language descriptions; \cite{DBLP:conf/date/KangLHSR25} evaluate LLMs on the generation of SVA assertions from natural language specifications or from RTL alone; \cite{assertions_by_llms} investigate the use of LLMs in generating hardware security assertions; \cite{verigen} fine-tune pretrained LLMs to produce syntactically correct \verilog code; and \cite{SecV} construct hardware common weakness enumeration (CWE) knowledge graphs to generate secure \verilog code. \cite{DBLP:conf/dac/Qayyum0A0D24} incrementally constructs invariants for design modules.
+Yet, none of these works use LLMs to produce proofs for hardware with respect to a given formal specification.